Special forces of Rhodesia

 The special forces of Rhodesia were elite units that formed part of the Rhodesian Army during the Rhodesian Bush War.
 From 1977 they reported directly to the Commander, Combined Operations Lieutenant General Peter Walls.

 The Rhodesian military considered two units to be special forces, the Special Air Service and the Selous Scouts.
 Combined Operations also considered the Grey's Scouts mounted infantry unit to be an elite unit, but it was not as well trained or effective as the SAS or Selous Scouts.

 Headquarters, Special Forces was established on 1 July 1978 to control the special operations conducted under Combined Operations.
+In addition to the Army's elite units, it also eventually gained control of some elements of the Security Force Auxiliaries.

 The SAS and Selous Scouts were disbanded in 1980 following the end of the Rhodesian Bush War and Rhodesia's transition to Zimbabwe.